joomla/joomla-cms/tests/README.md

 Unit tests
 ==========
 The unit tests are checking the specific PHP code of the Joomla framework with the help of PHPUnit.
-The actual unit tests can be found in /tests/unit/.
-For further information on the tests and on how to run them, please go to https://github.com/joomla/test-unit
+For further information on the tests and on how to run them, please check out tests/unit/README.md

 Javascript tests
 ==========